 Often in many articles giving job search advice for HSP, the jobs presented as the best jobs, while helpful in addressing the specific needs of a sensitive person, can also seem a bit limiting.
 Yes, you do have a specific set of traits that may make certain circumstances and situations more difficult for you to handle.

 However, that does not mean you can’t do all you can to make whatever job you may have an interest in more manageable.
 Or you can find an alternative that better allows you to do what you enjoy.

-If you’re given the flexibility to craft your environment to suit your needs, maybe there are no worst jobs for empaths and highly sensitive people.
+If you're given the flexibility to craft your environment to suit your needs, maybe there are no worst jobs for empaths.Maybe almost any job can be a great career for HSPs.

 For example, let’s say you really enjoy teaching, but being around a lot of noisy kids can be too much of a drain for you.
 There are two options that can still make this occupation possible for you.